awsmin/Embed-Any-Documents/readme.txt

 * Added: Improved Block Design.
 * Fixed: Conflict with Lazy loading feature added by some themes and plugins.
 * Fixed: Browser viewer fallback for unsupported browsers not working.

-= V 2.6.1 - 2020-06-04 =
-* Fixed: Fatal error during plugin updation in some installations.

 [See changelog of previous versions](https://raw.githubusercontent.com/awsmin/Embed-Any-Documents/master/CHANGELOG.md)